hRazaRizvi/ENGG680_2025_Fall/Lab_Assignment1/README.md

 - Mohammad Iftekhar Hossain (UCID: 30226962)

 **Description**
 This assignment introduces Python fundamentals and version control.
-Furthermore, we will also use Python CLasses and Functions in Least Square method.
+Furthermore, we will also use Python classes and functions in Least Square method.